Banking and Insurance Group

 Inspection and Supervisory Methodologies Department

-The Inspection and Supervisory Methodologies Department (IMD) comprises three Banking Inspection Divisions and the Supervisory Methodologies, Tools & Analytics Division (SMTA).
+The Inspection and Supervisory Methodologies Department (IMD) comprises three Banking Inspection Divisions, the Supervisory Methodologies, Tools & Analytics Division (SMTA) and the Supervisory Technology Division (Suptech).

 The Banking Inspection Divisions conduct on-site inspections of financial institutions to assess the adequacy of financial institutions’ governance and management oversight, risk management frameworks, internal controls and processes.
 SMTA develops and enhances supervisory methodologies and analytical tools necessary for MAS’ efficient and effective supervision and assessment of financial institutions.
 These include frameworks on risk and impact assessment, recovery and resolution, and culture and conduct supervision.
 SMTA also monitors developments and trends in the financial sector, and partners the banking supervisors to achieve proactive and high standards of supervision.
-IMD works closely with the three Banking Departments to achieve collective supervisory effectiveness.
+Suptech enhances supervision through the application of technology and data analytics.
+IMD works closely with the three BDs to achieve collective supervisory effectiveness.